isinghrana/ai-starterkit-mymeds/chapter3/Readme.md

 When adding application settings it's critical you use the exact name of the setting as specified below so copy/paste to avoid typing mistakes.

-   a.
+    i.
 Specify name of the setting *StorageConnectionString* and set the value to connection string of the Storage Account found on the *Access Keys* page of the Storage Account (see the second screenshot on how to lookup the Storage Account Connection String).

 <img src="./images/AzureFuncAddAppSetting2.GIF" alt="Azure Function - Add App Setting" width="80%" height="80%"/>